 In fact He, God, calls His name Holy, His Holiness is the essence of His Glory, To get a glimpse of His glory we must look into God’s holiness.

 God’s Holiness is

 1. His Transcendent Majesty (transcendent: to exceed limits).
-For instance you have diamonds and then you have the Kohinoor, a.k.a the mountain of light, the Kohinoor is cut above the rest; similarily God’s attributes, His love, wisdom, forgiveness etc. are a cut above the rest, an infinite cut above the rest.
+For instance, there are diamonds of all sorts, and then you have the Kohinoor, a.k.a the mountain of light, the Kohinoor is a cut above the rest; similarily God’s attributes, His love, wisdom, forgiveness etc. are all a cut above the rest, an infinite cut above the rest.
+God’s attributes are holy, therefore God’s love is Holy love, His anger is holy anger and so on.
 The thrice repeated word on the lips of the angelic host is Holy, Rev 4:8 And the four beasts had each of them six wings about him; and they were full of eyes within: and they rest not day and night, saying, Holy, holy, holy, Lord God Almighty, which was, and is, and is to come.

 2. A way of cutting off or separation from what is unclean: set-apartedness , to make clean: sanctification.

 And it is the second aspect of Holiness, Set Apartedness, that we will look into.

 When man does not meet God’s standard of Holiness, he perishes.

 Leviticus 10: 1 to 3.
 And Nadab and Abihu, the sons of Aaron, took either of them his censer, and put fire therein, and put incense thereon, and offered strange fire before the LORD, which he commanded them not.

 2 And there went out fire from the LORD, and devoured them, and they died before the LORD.

 3 Then Moses said unto Aaron, This is it that the LORD spake, saying, I will be sanctified in them that come nigh me, and before all the people I will be glorified.
 And Aaron held his peace.